felippecaso/qs-health/README.md

 # qs-health

-A "Quantified Self" project for Health-related data, using the Modern Data Stack.
+A Quantified Self project for health data using the Modern Data Stack.

 ## Installation